Southwest Airlines expects bookings to drop after deadly explosion

-(Reuters) - Southwest Airlines Co (LUV.N) on Thursday warned that fallout from a fatal mid-air explosion last week will weigh on second-quarter bookings, as investigators continued to probe the events that led to the first passenger death in the airline’s history.
+(Reuters) - Southwest Airlines Co (LUV.N) on Thursday warned the consequences of a mid-air engine explosion last week will weigh on second-quarter bookings, as investigators continued to probe the events that led to the first passenger death in the airline’s history.

 Second-quarter unit revenue will drop by 1 percent to 3 percent, the carrier said in its quarterly earnings report, with 1 to 2 percentage points attributed to a decrease in bookings following the engine explosion.

-Shares of the Dallas-based carrier fell nearly 3 percent to $52.29, adding to the 20 percent year-to-date decline.
+The loss in bookings will shave between $50 million and $100 million, Southwest said.

+The airline attributed some of the ticket sales slump to the advertising it had pulled immediately following the incident, but said it expects to reintroduce advertising and promotions this week as it gears up to battle a price war with rivals.

+Shares of the Dallas-based carrier recouped some of their earlier steep losses and were last down 1.18 percent.
+They have fallen 18.52 percent so far this year.

 Southwest posted first-quarter profit of $438 million, excluding special items, up from $372 million a year earlier.
 It earned 75 cents per share, topping the Wall Street consensus projection of 74 cents, according to Thomson Reuters I/B/E/S.